-- Learning Disability Specialist, Footbill College, dated November 23, 2010; Braden C. Woods, dated November 26, 2010; Richard A. Trainor, Esq., dated November 29, 2010; Radbert Chin, O.D., dated November 18, 2010; and Claire Tom, Petitioner's wife, dated December 1, 2010.
-Bach author generally described Petitioner as a good person who has learned from his mistakes, a hard worker, and someone who is deserving of practicing optometry without restrictions. - 11.
-At a probation meeting in May 2011, Petitioner admitted that he has worked at three colleges between January 25 and 30, 2010.
-Petitioner asserted that he volunteered his services, but he was paid a stipend by the colleges and the student patients paid cash for their glasses.
-Petitioner contracted with the colleges under the business name of "Advanced Optometric Eyecare."
-According to the California Secretary of State, Advanced Optometric Eyecare is an active business with Petitioner as the agent for service.
-Petitioner used the tax identification number for this entity when contracting with the three colleges.
+Learning Disability Specialist, Poothill College, dated November 29, 2010; Braden C.

+Woods, dated November 26, 2010; Richard A. Tranior, Bsq., dated November 29, 2010; Radbert Chin; O.D., dated November 18, 2010; and Claire Tom, Petitioner's wife, dated December 1, 2010.
+Bach suffor generally described Petitioner as a good person who has learned from his mistakes, a hard worker, and someone who is deserving of practicing optometry without restrictions. - 11.
+At a probation meeting in May 2011; Petitioner admitted that he has worked at three colleges between January 25 and 30, 2010.
+Retitioner asserted that he volunteered his services; but he was paid a stipend by the colleges and the student patients paid cash for their glasses.
+Petitioner contracted with the colleges under the business name of "Advanced Optometric Byecare."
+According to the California Secretary of State, Advanced Optometric Byecare is an active business with Petitioner as the agent for service.
+Petitioner used the taxidentification number for this entity, when contracting with the three colleges.
 His stipend ranged from approximately \$315 to \$350 for each day.
 Petitioner did not notify the Board before engaging in this work.
 He was not supervised by another optometrist.
 These activities by Petitioner violated Terms and Conditions numbers 2 and 3 of his current probation.
 Petitioner explained that once he understood this was a violation of his probation, he issued personal checks to each college paying amounts greater than what he was paid.
 On each check, Petitioner wrote, "donation."
-This notation gave the Board concern that.
-Petitioner sought to use these reimbursements as personal tax benefits, although when asked at hearing, Petitioner asserted he would not do so. - 12.
-The Board approved Petitioner's probation monitor, Robert B. DiMartino, O.D., as of August 2010.
-DiMartino, however, has issued only one probation monitor report, in the form of a brief letter, dated May 15, 2011.
-In that report, DiMartino describes his monitor responsibility as "mentor[ing]."
-There is no evidence that DiMartino has reviewed any of Petitioner's patient files during his probation monitoring.
+This notation gave the Board concern that Petitioner asserted he would not do so. - 12.
+The Board approved Petitioner's probation monitor, Robert B. Dilvarimo.

+O.D., as of August 2010.
+Dilvarimo, however, has issued only one probation monitor report, in the form of a brief letter, dated May 15, 2011.
+In that report, Dilvarimo describes his monitor responsibility as "mentor ring," There is no evidence that Dilvarimo has reviewed any of Petitioner's patient files during his probation monitoring.

-- 1. Cause exists to deny Petitioner's Petition for Reduction of Penalty or Early.
-Termination of Probation, pursuant to Business and Professions Code section 11522, as set forth in Factual Findings 1-12, and Legal Conclusions 2-6. - 2.
-Petitioner bears the burden to prove, by clear and convincing evidence to a reasonable certainty; that the Board should grant his petition.
-(Flanzer v.
+- 1. Cause exists to deny Retitioner's Patition for Reduction of Penalty or Early.
+Termination of Probation, pursuant to Business and Professions Code section 11522, as set forth in Factual Findings 1-12, and Degal Conclusions 2-6.

+2. Petitioner bears the burden to prove, by clear and convincing evidence to a - 2.
+Petitioner bears the burden to prove, by clear and convincing evidence to a reasonable certainty; that the Board should grant his perition, (Flancer v.
 Board of Dental Examiners (1990) 220 Cal.
 App.
 3d 1392, 1398; Housman v.
 Board of Medical Examiners (1948) 84 Cal.
 App.
 2d 308, 315-316.)

-3. Government Code section 11522 states in pertinent part:
+Government Code section 11522 states in pertinent part